samahesh56/dj-web-design/README.md

 ---

+## Getting Started

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:

 - Python 3.x installed
-- Virtual environment tool (e.g., virtualenv or venv.
-Install using `pip install virtualenv`)
+- (Optional but reccomended) Virtual environment tool (e.g., virtualenv or venv.
+Install using `pip install virtualenv` in your terminal)
-- Flask installed (you can install it using `pip install Flask` in your terminal)
+- Flask installed (Install using `pip install Flask` in your terminal)
-- [SQLite](https://www.sqlite.org/) for the database (preinstalled, databasing)

 ### Installation